q-viper/q-viper.github.io/_posts/2020-10-20-corn-infection-detection-data-preparation.md

 <strong>It became clear that for me, image had to be rotated 90 degree before feeding it to anywhere.</strong>

 ## Agumentation Of Image
-Since i had very few images, i thought of making 10 images out of 1 image.
+Since I had very few images, I thought of making 10 images out of 1 image.
 Agumentation of data always helps to solve our problem of having less data.
 Techniques of Agumentation are given below:-
 * Flip x
 * Flip y
 * Flip xy